 This is a difficult question to answer.
-Whilst we will act as expeditiously as we possibly can to prepare and submit your application to the Australian Department of Immigration & Border Protection, the length of time it takes for your application to be processed and finalised will depend very much on the workload and backlog existing in the particular office of the Department of Immigration & Border Protection and also on the case officer that your application was lodged.
+Whilst we will act as expeditiously as we possibly can to prepare and submit your application to the Australian Department of Home Affairs, the length of time it takes for your application to be processed and finalised will depend very much on the workload and backlog existing in the particular office of the Department of Home Affairs and also on the case officer that is processing your application.
 Another factor to be considered is how quick you are in responding to our requests for documents and information concerning your application.
 Depending on the particular category of visa that is being applied for, the processing time depends on the category of the visa you have applied for.

 There are various reasons why an application is refused least of all is the reason that your application does not meet one or more of the criteria or prerequisites required for the particular category of visa that you are applying for.
 Another reason could be that you or a member of your family does not meet health or medical requirements.
 Another reason could be you provided false or incorrect answer to one or more of the questions that you were required to answer.
 Another reason could be that you or a member of your family failed to meet Australian national security requirements.
 This list is not conclusive and there could be other reasons that could lead to refusal of your visa application.

-In normal circumstances all registered migration agents would have done substantial amount of work in interviewing you to take your instructions, preparing your application and lodging your application with the appropriate overseas post or appropriate onshore office of the Department of Immigration & Citizenship.
-For the time spent in bringing your application to that stage he/she would expect to be paid for his/her time and services.
-If your application is refused due to a reason not attributed to the fault or negligence of the agent then it would not be reasonable for any refund to be paid to you, particularly if you had provided false answers to certain questions or if you suppressed a criminal background or if you fail your medical examination resulting in the refusal of your application.
+In normal circumstances all our registered migration agents would have done substantial amount of work in interviewing you to take your instructions, preparing your application and lodging your application with the appropriate overseas post or appropriate onshore office of the Department of Home Affairs.
+For the time spent in bringing your application to that stage we would expect to be paid for our professional time and services.
+If your application is refused due to a reason not attributed to the fault or negligence of the agent then it would not be reasonable to refund any money paid to you, particularly if you had provided false answers to certain questions or if you suppressed a criminal background or if you fail your medical examination resulting in the refusal of your application.
 In such circumstances we regret we will not be refunding any money paid to you.

 Of course you can!
 However please bear in mind that Australian immigration laws and regulations change or are amended from time to time.
 If you are a very busy business person or professional and do not wish to be bothered with all the intricacies and hassle of submitting your application yourself, we would suggest that the fees you pay us to assist you to successfully migrate to Australia will be well worth the trouble of submitting the application yourself.
 Moreover, our experience in preparing your application will cut out a lot of red tape and time, which would be worth money to you in time saved.

-Certain categories of visa applications require you to obtain a minimum total amount of points.
-Broadly speaking for a General Skilled Migration category of visa you are required to obtain at least 65 points to qualify for immigration into Australia.
+Certain categories of visa applications require you to obtain a minimum total amount of points you are required to score in your English Language test.
+Broadly speaking for a General Skilled Migration category of visa you are required to obtain at least 65 points to qualify for migration into Australia.
 If you are sponsored by an eligible Australian relative or Australian State or Territory Government, you may be eligible to score some bonus points of 5 points.

-The Australian Government encourages all permanent residents to apply for citizenship as soon as they are eligible to apply.
-You may apply to become a citizen when you have accumulated a total of 4 years residence in Australia out of the last 4 years immediately before you submit your application of which one year in the 4 years must be as a permanent resident of Australia.
-You will also be required to sit for a citizenship test.
+The Australian Government encourages all permanent residents to apply for Australian citizenship as soon as they are eligible to do so.
+Under current Australian citizenship laws you may apply to become a citizen when you have accumulated a total of 4 years residence in Australia out of the last 4 years immediately before you submit your application of which one year in the 4 years must be as a permanent resident of Australia.
+You will also be required to sit and pass a citizenship test.
 We would also encourage you to apply for citizenship once you are eligible.

-As a permanent resident of Australia your visa is normally valid for an initial period of 5 years.
+All permanent resident visas granted are normally valid for an initial period of 5 years.
 If at any time you intend to depart from Australia and return after your visa expires you must first apply for the Resident Return Visa (RRV) before you leave Australia.
-Otherwise you would have lost your status as a permanent resident while you are overseas and will not be entitled to return to Australia as a permanent resident.
+Otherwise you would have lost your status as a permanent resident while you are overseas, and you will not be entitled to return to Australia as a permanent resident.